nus-cs2103-AY2021S1/tp/docs/team/kelvinvin.md

 Given below are my contributions to the project.

-* **New Feature**: Add in Session List in RightSideBar.
-  * What it does: allows the user to view sessions, sorted by time, in one glance.
-  * Justification: This feature allows a user to quickly check when he's available/busy.
-  * Highlights: The implementation was challenging as I had to learn JavaFx quickly.
-  * Credits: *{Reused code from the Client List to implement Session List}*

 * **New Feature**: Added the ability to change view of Session List.
   * What it does: allows the user to filter the Session List to only those that start within the requested period.
   * Justification: This feature improves the product significantly because a user can now re-prioritise and make changes to their schedule much more conveniently.
   * Highlights: This enhancement affects existing session-related and schedule-related commands.
 It required an in-depth analysis of design alternatives.
 The implementation too was challenging as it required changes to the Logic component.
   * Credits: *Credits to teammates Tan Wei Jie for adding variable range ability and Maguire Ong for assisting with Ui-related matters of the Session List*

+  * **New Feature**: Add Session List to RightSideBar.
+    * What it does: allows the user to view sessions, sorted by time, in one glance.
+    * Credits: *{Reused code from the Client List to implement Session List}*

 * **New Feature**: Added a weight unit utility class to facilitate conversion of units.
   * What it does: allows the user to both input and output weight in terms of kilogram or pounds.